 Goal setting with your horse

-As many of you may know, the key to success is setting goals.
-According to Michigan State University Extension, in order to achieve the goals that you’ve set, you must set S.M.A.R.T. goals!
-This short acronym is very useful, and if used appropriately, can mean the difference between success and failure.
-This system of goal setting has been describe and dissected many times.
-This article will discuss specifically how you can use this in your Michigan 4-H Horse & Pony project to achieve success!
-The first step is to actually write your goals down.
-Putting pen to paper (or finger to keyboard) helps you clearly define goals and commit.
+As you begin to form your list of goals, keep in mind the following tips on how setting “SMART” goals can mean the difference between success and failure.
+This system of goal setting has been described and dissected many times.
+This article will discuss specifically how you can use this in your Michigan 4-H Horse & Pony project to achieve success.

 - What exactly do I want to achieve?